Query-farm/datasketches/docs/README.md

 **`datasketch_tdigest(INTEGER, DOUBLE | FLOAT | sketch_tdigest) -> sketch_tdigest_float | sketch_tdigest_double`**

-The first argument is the base two logarithm of the number of bins in the sketch, which affects memory used.
+The first argument is the compression parameter (K), which controls the tradeoff between accuracy and memory usage.
+Higher values provide better accuracy but use more memory.
+Typical values range from 100 to 300.
 The second parameter is the value to aggregate into the sketch.

 This same aggregate function can perform a union of multiple sketches.